 Insurance-Canada.ca honors technology leaders at annual conference

-TORONTO, February 24, 2010 – Three insurance carriers, one service provider, and two technology companies received Insurance Canada Technology Awards (ICTAs) at the organization’s annual Insurance Technology Conference, held February 22 in Toronto.
-The awards recognize insurers, service providers, and technology firms that demonstrate leadership in the development and implementation of automation in insurance.
+TORONTO, March 2, 2011 – Five insurance carriers, a broker, one service provider, and six technology companies received Insurance-Canada.ca Technology Awards (ICTAs) at the organization’s annual Insurance Technology Conference, held February 28 in Toronto.
+The awards recognize insurance practitioners, service providers, and technology firms that demonstrate leadership in the development and implementation of automation in insurance.

-The Insurance-Canada.ca Technology Conference, now in its eighth year, focuses on topics of interest to senior- level insurance people who utilize technology, and to suppliers of products and services to the industry.
-The Conference attracted over 325 attendees and 27 exhibitors.
+The Insurance-Canada.ca Technology Conference, now in its ninth year, focuses on topics of interest to senior- level insurance people who utilize technology, and to suppliers of products and services to the industry.
+The Conference attracted 400 attendees and 34 sponsors/exhibitors.

 Insurance-Canada.ca Inc., a privately held company founded in 1995, is a leading source of information for Canadian insurance consumers and professionals.
-Visit www.insurance-canada.ca.
+With a focus on the intersection of insurance and technology, Insurance-Canada.ca helps clarify the potential that technology brings to the business of insurance.
+For more information, visit www.insurance-canada.ca.

 Source: Insurance-Canada.caTags: Applied Systems, Brovada, Crawford & Company, Insurance-Canada.ca Technology Awards (ICTAs), Keal Technology, Manitoba Public Insurance (MPI), Pembridge Insurance, Sun Life, The Dominion